nitanurd/biomedic-iot-1/docs/index.md

 - Video guide: [https://www.youtube.com/watch?v=IxH_1LApjPc](https://www.youtube.com/watch?v=IxH_1LApjPc)
 - Driver:  [v3.4](attachments/CH341SER_WIN_3.4.zip) or [v3.5](attachments/CH341SER_WIN_3.5.zip)

 There are some reports that the latest driver is problematic.
-In this case, we will use v3.4 or v3.5.
+Thus, we will use v3.4 or v3.5.

 Finally, in the Arduino IDE, we can now set the device to: "LOLIN (WEMOS) D1 mini (clone)".
 Do this from the menu `Tools >> Board >> ESP 8266 Boards (3.1.2) >> LOLIN (WEMOS) D1 mini (clone)`